-- Where do you think it will end
+- Being realistic about where you think it will end

-- Is there a “win” or would a compromise be better
+- Is there a “win” or would a near win compromise be better

-- Being prepared to lose when it makes sense
+- Being prepared to lose when it makes commercial sense

-Exercise: Call at the bank as a business owner, to share with them why you are reluctant to sign off a deal they have offered you for a major funding.
+Exercise: Four participants – A client calls as a business owner, to share with you why you are reluctant to sign off a deal you have brokered for a major deal.
 The reasons may not be as straightforward as they seem.
 Can they put your minds at rest, or not!

 The Negotiating Process – soft skills